Bugeye Sprite Mark 1 and Sprite Mark 2 Downflow Aluminum Radiator for 948-1275 Engine Sprites

 Installation Notes:

-When removing and replacing your radiator, there are a couple of other components you should consider replacing while you're at it.
-These bits include: the radiator hoses (upper, lower and bypass hose), the heater valve components, and the fan blade to a plastic 6 blade; check your water pump to verify it is in good working order, and check your thermostat.
+- When removing and replacing your radiator, there are a couple of other components you should consider replacing while you're at it.
+These bits include: the radiator hoses (upper, lower and bypass hose), the heater valve components, and the fan blade to a plastic 6 blade; check your water pump to verify it is in good working order (if it is weeping, now is the time to replace it!), and check your thermostat.

 Additional Notes: